lucwilson/SPRiNT/README.md

 ![alt text](https://github.com/lucwilson/SPRiNT/blob/main/Figures/Figure_1_final.jp2)

-Code for simulating time series (see [Study 1](https://mc-stan.org/)) can be found in timeseries.m Code for generating the figure for Study 1 & 3 can be found in the FIgure folder.
+Code for simulating time series (see [Study 1](https://mc-stan.org/)) can be found in timeseries_sim.m Code for generating the figure for Study 1 & 3 can be found in the FIgures folder.
-Code for the EEG dataset (see [Study 2](https://mc-stan.org/)) can be found in: XXXXX.
+Code for the EEG dataset (see [Study 2](https://mc-stan.org/)) can be found in LEMON_analysis

 Please contact the authors of this package for any questions and suggestions.